Master Agreement (E204CW)

 a.
 Named Users have unique, individual login credentials.
 Named Users have private access to features of Online Services that are not publicly accessible to Anonymous Users.

 b.
-Customer may use its Online Services subscription to build a Value-Added Application(s) for internal use by Named Users.
+Unless otherwise noted in Addendum 1, Customer may use its Online Services subscription to build a Value-Added Application(s) for internal use by Named Users.

 c.
 Customer may transfer Value-Added Applications to any third party for use in conjunction with the third party's own Online Services subscription.